Do the following reactions favor reactants or products at equilib... | Channels for Pearson+

 1

-Understand that the equilibrium constant (K) indicates the ratio of the concentrations of products to reactants at equilibrium.

-Since K is much greater than 1, this suggests that the products are favored at equilibrium.
+Understand that the equilibrium constant (K) indicates the ratio of the concentration of products to reactants at equilibrium.
+A K value greater than 1 suggests that products are favored.

-At equilibrium, the concentration of products (Glucose and Fructose) will be much higher than the concentration of reactants (Sucrose and H2O).
+Since K = 24.2 is greater than 1, this implies that at equilibrium, the concentration of products (Fe and CO2) is greater than the concentration of reactants (Fe2O3 and CO).

 Was this helpful?